DingXiaoH/RepVGG/README.md

 **VGG is SOTA again!**

-Outperformed several recent visual transformers with a top-1 accuracy of 84.16%!
+Outperformed several recent visual transformers with a top-1 accuracy of 84.16% and much higher throughput.
 Will be released very soon.

 The model is trained with the [codebase of Swin Transformer](https://github.com/microsoft/Swin-Transformer/) in 300 epochs.
 The throughput is tested with the Swin codebase as well.
 We would like to thank the authors of [Swin](https://arxiv.org/abs/2103.14030) for their clean and well-structured code.